danrouse/beatsaber-quest-modding-guide/README.md

 ## Starting a new project

 We will start from [Lauriethefish's project template](https://github.com/Lauriethefish/quest-mod-template).
 It's made to use the VSCode [Project Templates extension by cantonios](https://marketplace.visualstudio.com/items?itemName=cantonios.project-templates).
+If you're using VSCode and the extension, see the next section ([Using VSCode Project Templates](#using-vscode-project-templates)), otherwise skip to the one after ([Without Project Templates](#without-project-templates))

+### Using VSCode Project Templates

+With the VSCode extension installed:
-- Open the project templates dir (Ctrl+Shift+P > Project: Open Templates folder) and extract the Quest mod template there.
+- Open the project templates folder (Ctrl+Shift+P > `Project: Open Templates Folder`) and extract the Quest mod template into a new folder inside the templates folder.
+- Create a new empty folder for your project somewhere and open it in VSCode (File > `Open Folder...`)
-- Open a new folder in VSCode and create a project from the template you just created.
+- Create a project from the template (Ctrl+Shift+P > `Project: Create Project from Template`)
   - For `ndkpath`, add the path to your NDK _using forward slashes_.
-  - `id` is the internal name of your mod (no spaces)
+  - `id` is the internal name of your mod (no spaces).
+  - `name` is the readable name of your mod.
+  - `author` is your name or handle.
+  - `description` is a short description of your mod.

+### Without Project Templates

+- Extract the template ZIP into a new folder somewhere.
+- For each `.ps1` file, right click > Properties > Check "Unblock" on the lower right.
+This will prevent a security confirmation every time you run one of the scripts.
+- Find and replace each of the project template tags throughout the project:
+  - Replace `#{ndkpath}` with the path to your NDK _using forward slashes_.
+  - Replace `#{id}` with the internal name of your mod (no spaces).
+  - Replace `#{name}` with the readable name of your mod.
+  - Replace `#{author}` with your name or handle.
+  - Replace `#{description}` with a short description of your mod.
+- In case the template may be updated with additional tags, you may want to do an extra project wide search for the template tag format (e.g. `#\{([^}]+)\}` if you have regex search)

+---

+Once your project directory is set up and all template tags have been replaced.

 - Run `qpm restore`.
 This will download the dependencies defined in `qpm.json`.
 When you add or change a dependency, rerun the command.
 See [the qpm repository](https://github.com/sc2ad/QuestPackageManager) for more information on using qpm.
 - To run an initial test build, run `build.ps1`.
-  - *Note*: The template includes references to a specific version of `beatsaber_hook` which qpm will likely download a newer version of.
-This initial build will fail and you'll need to change those versioned references, e.g. find and replace `beatsaber_hook_0_8_2` with `beatsaber_hook_0_8_4` (assuming `0_8_4` is the newest downloaded version)
+  - *Note*: The template may include references to a specific version of `beatsaber_hook` which qpm may download a newer version of.
+This will cause the initial build to fail and you'll need to change those versioned references, e.g. find and replace `beatsaber_hook_0_8_2` with `beatsaber_hook_0_8_4` (assuming `0_8_4` is the newest downloaded version)
 - Once you get the build succeeding, congratulations!
 You've compiled a Beat Saber mod.

 **Tips and tricks**: